 • Appraisal contingency.
 In order to secure financing for a home, it must be professionally appraised for the value of the offer or more.
 If the home appraises for less than the offer, the buyer can either make up the difference in cash, negotiate with the seller for a lower offer, or walk away from the deal.

 • Home sale contingency.
 If buyers need to sell their existing home to help finance the purchase of a new home, they may include a home sale contingency in the offer.
 That means if an offer on their home falls through, they’re no longer on the hook to buy the home they made an offer on.

 Contingencies are in place to protect buyers and sellers in the event of snags throughout the negotiation process.

-House hunters can include as many contingencies as they like in an offer, and if the sellers agree, the buyers will need to work through each one before they make it to closing.
+Prospective buyers can include as many contingencies as they like in an offer, and if the sellers agree, the buyers will need to work through each one before they make it to closing.

 For people salivating over a hot property that looks taken, contingencies may signal opportunities for a deal to fall through.
 If you have your heart set on a home that’s contingent, you can hold out hope.
 Thanks to contingencies, there’s a chance the existing offer will fall through.

 💡 Quick Tip: Don’t overpay for your mortgage.
 Get a great rate by shopping around for a home loan.

 Just because a home is pending doesn’t mean the deal is done.
 A home often enters pending status once buyer contingencies are cleared, but it can also enter pending status immediately if a buyer makes an offer without contingencies.

 A pending home sale may still fall through, but the buyer and seller have worked through most of the contingencies.
 For a pending sale to fall through, there likely has been an unexpected issue with the inspection or financing.